top of page

 ADDICTIONS COUNSELLING

-With specialist addiction training, I can help you understand whether your behaviours are indicative of an addiction or not, and work with you to make and implement a manageable plan for your recovery.
-My professional specialty area is sex addiction and impulsivity, which also includes pornography.
+I have specialist addiction training and can help you understand whether your behaviours are indicative of an addiction or not.
+I can work with you to construct and implement a manageable plan for recovery.
+My professional specialty area is sex addiction and impulsivity, which also includes overuse/misuse of pornography.

 gaKgKx3nR1GRMH3xn+xGkQ_thumb_9cbd.jpg